jax-ml/jax-ai-stack/docs/digits_diffusion_model.md

 It uses a logarithmic scale to better display the exponential decay of the loss values over time.
 This representation helps identify both early rapid improvements and later fine-tuning phases of the training process.

+You can see that your model performs well, due to the reducing training loss over the training time.

 ```{code-cell}
 ---
 colab: